autumngalaxy/PixelSorter/README.md

 3. Change the file path on line 31 to the file path of the image to sort.
    * Supports JPEG, PNG, and GIF file formats.
    * By default files are outputted in the /src/ folder with the title "final.png".
+     * To change, the output filepath is found in the function printImage().
 4. Run the program.